 This eight-week summer intensive curriculum will enable prospective students to begin their university career early.
 They will discover what skills and behaviors students need to be successful in the university setting — and to begin developing those skills.
 Earning course credit for Academic Writing (Writing 01) or Pre-Calculus (Math 05) allows Summer Bridge students to enter their fall semester with a head start on earning graduation credits.
-For more information about Summer Bridge Financial Aid (Cal Dream Act or FAFSA) or Summer Bridge.
+For more information about Summer Bridge Financial Aid (CA Dream Act or FAFSA) or Summer Bridge.
 Please click the following links for more information about FAFSA applicants and California Dream Act Applicants. [top]

 Please refer to the Summer Sessions website for information on courses, registration, calendar and other information